日本語 English

 2 ) Personnel with expertise and experience in MCI’s current businesses and future new businesses, and who will lead MCI’s sustainable growth from a mid- to long-term perspective.

-3. Based on the role of supervising business execution from an objective and independent standpoint, compensation will be fixed compensation only, and performance-linked compensation in the form of bonuses and restricted stock compensation will not be paid.
+3. Based on the role of supervising business execution from an objective and independent standpoint, compensation will be fixed compensation only, and performance-linked compensation in the form of bonuses and stock compensation will not be paid.

 Corporate Auditors:The policy on compensation for Corporate Auditors and Outside Corporate Auditors who play a role in the auditing and supervision of MCI’s management is as follows.